La Cachette is bringing familiarity, warmth and conviviality to the bustling Geelong waterfront precinct.

 Orchestrating the perfect balance of expertise and affable hospitality, the wine list will showcase smaller winemakers with stories and passion that inspires the dining experience.
 Leaning towards natural and minimal intervention winemaking, La Cachette’s small and always evolving list will be able to accommodate more traditional tastes as well.

 View this post on Instagram

-With the fit-out currently in the works, we’re confident in saying La Cachette will certainly become one of the best – and most unique – dining experiences in Victoria.
+With an intimate and welcoming space, an open kitchen, and knowledgeable staff who go above and beyond for each and every customer, La Cachette has certainly become one of the best – and most unique – dining experiences in Victoria.

 Reservations can be made via the website.